National Museum of Mexican Art

-The National Museum of Mexican Art (NMMA), formerly known as the Mexican Fine Arts Center Museum, is a museum featuring Mexican, Latino, and Chicano art and culture.
+The National Museum of Mexican Art (NMMA) is a museum featuring Mexican and Chicano art and culture.
 It is located in Harrison Park in the Pilsen neighborhood of Chicago, Illinois.
 The museum was founded in 1982 by Carlos Tortolero and opened on March 27, 1987.
 It is the only Latino museum accredited by the American Alliance of Museums.
 The museum describes itself as the largest Latino cultural institution in America.

 Admission to the museum is free.

 History

 Carlos Tortolero and a group of Mexican-American teachers first formed the Mexican Fine Arts Center Museum in 1982.
+In 1986, the museum signed an agreement to use a Chicago Park District building.
 The museum building in Harrison Park opened in 1987 and was expanded in 2001.
 The design on the façade of the building was inspired by the friezes of Mitla in Oaxaca, Mexico.

 The name of the museum was changed to the National Museum of Mexican Art in December 2006.
 This name change reflects the status of the museum as the only member of the American Alliance of Museums dedicated to Latino culture.